hexagonit/hexagonit.portletstyle/hexagonit/portletstyle/docs/README.rst

 * `Quickupload portlet <http://pypi.python.org/pypi/collective.quickupload>`_
 * `TagCloud portlet <http://pypi.python.org/pypi/qi.portlet.TagClouds>`_
-* Subscribe Newsletter portlet (Only internally at Hexagon IT)

 The rest of out-of-the-box Plone portlets are non-editable ones as you normally need only one instance per site.
 For these (and other) reasons the following